Sky Lagoon vs Blue Lagoon - Your Guide

 The History of the Lagoons

-Although the Sky Lagoon is newly built (in 2021), the turf-roofed huts are a nod to the bathing culture that’s been around since the days of the Icelandic Sagas, when folk would gather for communal soaks in outdoor pools across the country’s lakes and rivers.
+Although the Sky Lagoon was only recently built in 2021, its design pays homage to Iceland’s deep-rooted bathing traditions with its iconic turf-roofed huts.
+These huts are a nod to the communal bathing culture dating back to the time of the Icelandic Sagas, when people would gather in outdoor pools across lakes and rivers for warmth, relaxation, and social connection.

 The Geothermal Water